Department of Keyboard Studies

 The master programme also offers various multidisciplinary profiles, such as ‘Early Keyboards’, a programme combining a choice of clavichord, harpsichord, organ, fortepiano, basso continuo and improvisation.

-Specialized master programmes
+Specialized master programme

 The curriculum concentrates on the professional practice of contemporary keyboard performers.
 Students develop their knowledge of the different instruments and the corresponding repertory and performance practice in a wide variety of ways: weekly individual lessons, workshops, group lessons, repertory classes (on various instruments and with diverging repertory), faculty classes and masterclasses, given by leading musicians from the Netherlands and abroad.
 Students have the opportunity of working with all the teachers at the department and are encouraged to take advantage of the artistic and intellectual potential at the conservatory.